andreaslindeboom/mesos-deploy/README.md

 If you intend to create Docker images, make sure that you have Docker installed locally or spin up a [Docker Machine](https://www.docker.com/docker-machine).

 ###DigitalOcean Snapshots
-From the project root directory:
+Wrapper scripts are included to build master and slave snapshots on DigitalOcean.
+To build the snapshots, run the following from the project root directory:
 ####Mesos master
 ```
 packer/build/master.sh